 - A writing sample (see submission requirements below)

 - Headphones or earbuds with a jack (Bluetooth headphones are not compatible with mp3 players provided at the audition.)

-Paper, pencils, and mp3 players will be provided.
-Applicants may not use any other electronic devices (including cell phones) during the audition.
+Paper, pencils, dictionaries, thesauruses, and mp3 players will be provided.
+Applicants may not use any other writing materials, reference books, or electronic devices (including cell phones) during the audition.